Pixel Revolt

 Pixel Revolt is an album by American singer-songwriter John Vanderslice.
 It was released on August 23, 2005.
-In addition to the normal track listing, a track titled "The Kingdom" can be found on the Japanese and vinyl versions of the record.
+In addition to the normal track listing, a track titled "The Kingdom" can be found on the Japanese compact disc and vinyl versions of the record (on the vinyl release "The Kingdom" is track 9 and the remaining tracks follow accordingly).
 According to Vanderslice, the piece thematically belongs on the record but "bogs it down", and was left off the American CD release.